vsoni1/Social-Determinants-of-Health/README.md

 Taking the approach I've taken so far, we start to build a sense of how different variables in this data set are connected to each other.
 This may be a useful thing to understand for predicting outcomes based on data sets like this.

-***How helpful is this in building an understanding and informing policies, though?***
+##### How helpful is this in building understanding and informing policies, though?

-It seems like childhood poverty in a community is a huge factor for predicting the prevalence of premature deaths.
+For example: it seems like childhood poverty in a community is a huge factor for predicting the prevalence of premature deaths.
 The first thing you might think to do, then, is to attack the problem of childhood poverty.

-It's important to know, though, that any number of statistical tests like the ones I am doing in this notebook, can't really tell you the logical connection between these two measurements.
+It's important to note, though, that any number of statistical tests like the ones I am doing in this notebook, can't really tell you the logical connection between these two measurements.
-Insights like this need to come from human engagement with the data.
+Real insights need to come from human engagement with the data.
 For example, childhood poverty may itself *result* from premature deaths, owing to the fact that the success of a child is tied to the presence of adults in their community to support them.

-***Building stories, then, need to be guided by critical conversations between people who will actively engage with the data.***
+***Building stories, then, needs to be guided by critical conversations between people who will actively engage with the data.***